 Signs of Sexual Abuse

 Like emotional abuse, sexual abuse against nursing home residents may not always seem obvious at first.
-Here are some signs to be aware of when it comes to suspected sexual abuse:

 - Bruises on or around breasts and genitals